samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

     return dfcatch_wSeparation
 ```

-Now that we have a function we can pass in some catch data to and have the receiver, defender, and catch separation added, let's loop through every game and do this for every play then combine this data into a DataFrame called ```py main_df ```.
-The ```py if ``` will execute for the first loop to create main_df with the plays from the first game, then every loop after will fall to ```py else ``` and will simply append the data to the already created DataFrame main_df.
+Now that we have a function we can pass in some catch data to and have the receiver, defender, and catch separation added, let's loop through every game and do this for every play then combine this data into a DataFrame called ``` main_df ```.
+The ``` if ``` will execute for the first loop to create main_df with the plays from the first game, then every loop after will fall to ``` else ``` and will simply append the data to the already created DataFrame main_df.

 ```py
 for main_counter, gameId in enumerate(games):